 Packing List – A document that provides information for the exporter, importer and freight forwarder relating to the items packed in your parcel or pallet, including the weight and dimensions of each item.
-It’s required by carriers for international shipments.
-We will generate this for you as part of a combined Customs Invoice / Packing List, or you can submit your own.
+It’s required by Carriers for international shipments.
+We will generate this for you as part of your Contents Declaration, or you can upload your own.

 Prohibited Items – Goods that cannot be sent by courier or imported to a country.
 Such shipments may be destroyed or incur fines.